Literally speaking! Ten ideas to get ELT students talking.

 Speaking is arguably the most important skill in English.
 Without the ability to speak confidently, students can’t access social, educational and employment opportunities.

-So how do we help our students improve their speaking skills?
+So how do we help our English language learners improve their speaking skills?
 Here’s ten ideas.

 If students want to talk about something, they’ll speak.
 If students don’t want to talk about something, they won’t.
 This seems simplistic but I don’t speak about things I don’t want to speak about, so why should we expect them to!?
 If someone or something annoys me, I’ll talk about it.
 If I don’t relate to a topic or know anything about it, I won’t talk about it.
 Simple.
 Get them engaged.